 3. Shake Hands

 While fetch is a classic game, for some dogs it’s a trick that doesn’t come naturally.
 It can become pretty frustrating when your dog won’t cooperate at play time.
-Some dogs are disinterested in the toy and don’t even want to try, some will go fetch the toy but not bring it back, and then there are the stubborn dogs who bring the toy back but then won’t let go.
+Some dogs are uninterested in the toy and don’t even want to try, some will go fetch the toy but not bring it back, and then there are the stubborn dogs who bring the toy back but then won’t let go.
 Watch this tutorial to see how you can get your dog interested in fetch in the first place, and then actually learn how to play fetch properly.

 5. Roll Over

-At first “Roll Over” may seem like a difficult trick to attempt, but in the long run it is incredibly straightforward.
+At first “Roll Over” may seem like a difficult trick to attempt, but in the long run, it is incredibly straightforward.
 All this trick demands is repetition.
 The more you do it, the better your dog will get.
 The video explains that the secret of “Roll Over” is doing it in three steps.
-Make sure you precisely lead your dog through each step and before you know it, your friends will be asking you to teach their dogs for them!
+Make sure you precisely lead your dog through each step, and before you know it, your friends will be asking you to teach their dogs for them!